Published on

 MCP Architecture

-MCP follows a client-server architecture using JSON-RPC 2.0 messages to establish communication between:
+At its core, MCP follows a client-server architecture using JSON-RPC 2.0 messages to establish communication between:

-Model Context Protocol Architecture (source: Anthropic)
+Model Context Protocol - Architecture

-MCP Server
+MCP Primitives

 MCP servers expose capabilities through standardized interfaces: